About Prairie Chapel

 Making new disciples of Jesus Christ for the transformation of the world.

 Prairie Chapel is an inviting Christian community where everyone, regardless of any circumstance, can encounter God’s love, grow in faith and prepare one’s heart for greater service in God’s Kingdom.

 Pastor Jeff has been the Senior Pastor at Prairie Chapel since 2010.
 He has served as the worship leader for the church since it was planted in 2000.
 Jeff loves God and people.
 Fun, loving, and friendly, you can always expect a friendly smile and a warm welcome from our energetic pastor.

 Pastor Jeff graduated from Skyline High School in 1986 where he met and eventually married his high school sweetheart, Melissa.
 He and Melissa have two adult children, Corbin and Chloe.
-The family has grown with the addition of daughter-in-law Dani, grandson Asher, and soon-to-be son-in-law, Lane.
+The family has grown with the addition of daughter-in-law Dani, grandson Asher, and son-in-law, Lane.
 Jeff & Mel are madly in love and enjoy doing ministry work together.

 Pastor Jeff grew up in the church and accepted Christ as his savior at the age of 13.
 During his later teenage years he left the church and did not attend for over 15 years.
 It wasn’t until he and Melissa had their first child and moved back into the Urbana community that he started attending church again.